You're back at your desk with a renewed energy and determined spirit that only a decent Christmas break can evoke. You mean business.

 4. For email: Gmail

 Yes, it's Google.
-And yep, nothing is really free when it comes to the world's largest search engine.
+And yep, nothing is free when it comes to the world's largest search engine.
 But Gmail is rather excellent, so you have to weigh up the pros and cons.
-You can set up a custom email and also benefit from its excellent calendar, docs, video meetings and much more.
+You can set up a custom email and also benefit from its superb calendar, docs, video meetings and much more.
 It's also available on all your devices, so you can stay connected when out and about.
-There are also loads of helpful tools – filter emails, automatically archive messages from certain contacts and set up automated responses to certain email addresses.
+There are also loads of helpful tools – filter emails, automatically archive messages from specific contacts and set up automated responses to certain email addresses.
 It's pretty powerful stuff.

 5. For internal communication: Slack

 Working with other freelancers and suppliers is a breeze with Slack, our favourite free tool for communication.
 It gives everyone a shared "workspace" where conversations are organised and accessible.
-We especially love how you can search your different threads, share files and benefit from the odd private conversation with others too.
+We especially love how you can search your different threads, share files and benefit from the odd private chat with others too.
 Just don't fall down the Giphy wormhole and you'll be fine.

 6. For video conferencing: Skype